shubham-agarwal-27/hooks-deploy-to-azure/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains a node script that will set your GitHub repository so that you can deploy your node app to Azure.
+This repository contains a node script that will set your GitHub repository so that you can deploy your node app to Azure without leaving your git terminal.

 ## Getting Started